-Table 1: Safeguarding development and training record

-Table 1: Safeguarding develo Evidence / action / date

-Evidence / action / date

-O o for a constitue or an alliana and

-Safeguarding policy and

-procedures

-Reviewed in line with KCSIE / WTSC /

-other relevant

-documents

-Reviewed in line

-with safeguarding

-development plans

-(if appropriate)

-Shared with staff

-Ratified by School

-Committee

-Designated Safeguarding

-Lead (DSL) and Deputy

-DSL Training.

-Training attended

-Updates shared

-Job description reviewed

-reviewed

-Staff training

-In line with KCSIE

-Induction of all new

-staff and volunteers

-Safer recruitment

-training

-Table 2: Statutory recording and reporting

-diory recording 2015/16 2016/17 2017/18

-No. of Unauthorised Number

-absences Comment if applicable

-No. of referrals to Number

-Child Missing In Education Comment if applicable

-Total no. of Children in Number

-Public Care / Looked after / Privately fostered Comment if applicable

-No. of referrals to Number

-LADO (allegation against a member of staff) Comment if applicable

-Table 3: Record of safeguarding cases and inter-agency working

-2015/16 2016/17 2017/18

-1 2010/10 2010/1/ 2017/10

-No. of safeguarding concerns

-referred by staff to DSL

-No. of safeguarding concerns

-referred by DSL to the MASH or

-Early Help Team.

-No. of children receiving support

-from a school-based professional

-(including school nurse, counsellor

-etc).
-Please ensure that if a child

-receives support across multiple

-terms in a year please only list

-once.

-No. of children receiving support

-from external agencies including

-Health Service, CAMH, CHUMs

-etc Please ensure that if a child

-receives support across multiple

-terms in a year please only list

-once.

-No. of children on 'Early Help Plan'

-No. of children on 'Child In Need

-Plan'

-No. of children on 'Child Protection

-Plan'
+Safeguarding development and training record

+Comment Safeguarding policy and procedures Reviewed in line with KCSIE / WTSC / other relevant documents Reviewed in line with safeguarding development plans (if appropriate) Shared with staff Ratified by School Committee Designated Safeguarding Lead (DSL) and Deputy DSL Training. • Training attended • Updates shared • Job description reviewed Staff training In line with KCSIE Induction of all new staff and volunteers Safer recruitment training

+Statutory recording and reporting

+2020/21 2021/22 2022/23

+No. of Unauthorised absences

+No. of referrals to Child Missing In

+Education

+Total no. of Ch ildren in Public Care /

+Looked after / Privately fostered

+No. of Number of fixed-term

+exclusions Number of permanent

+Comment (optional)

+No. of referrals to LADO (allegation against a member of staff)

+No. of Low Level concerns (allegations/concerns that do not meet the harm threshold)

+Record of safeguarding cases and inter-agency working

+2020/21 2021/22 2022/23 No. of new safeguarding concerns referred by staff to DSL No. of new safeguarding concerns referred by DSL to the IFD or Early Help Team No. of children currently receiving support from a school -based professional (including school nurse, counsellor, mental health lead etc. No. of children currently known to be receiving support from external agencies including Health Service, CAMH, CHUMs etc. who have not been recorded in previous terms' reports.
+No. of children on 'Early Help Plan' who have not been recorded in previous terms' reports.
+No. of children on 'Child In Need Plan' who have not been recorded in previous terms' reports.
+No. of children on 'Child Protection Plan' who have not been recorded in previous terms' reports.